When I'm not scouring the web or local card shows for deals on vintage cards, I enjoy reading a good book.

 Cardboard Gods: An All-American Tale Told Through Baseball Cards

-This is a story about a boy (author Josh Wilker) growing up in the 1970's and detailing the trials and tribulations of his boyhood through the thing that appealed to him most - his baseball cards.
-Wilker weaves different tales of his childhood, while bringing everything back to a card from the 1970's that appealed to him.
+This story is about a boy (author Josh Wilker) growing up in the 1970s.
+It details the trials and tribulations of his boyhood through what appealed to him most – his baseball cards.
+Wilker weaves different tales of his childhood while bringing everything back to a card from the 1970s that appealed to him.
 As an example in this ESPN excerpt of the book, Wilker tells the story of his hatred and yet eventual appreciation for HOFer Reggie Jackson.
-A must read for any sports card or baseball fan.
+It is a must-read for any sports card or baseball fan.

 The American Card Catalog

-The American Card Catalog was first written by collector Jefferson Burdick in 1939, with several later releases printed up until 1960.
-The ACC as it is commonly known was a reference guide created by Burdick in order to help catalog all of the baseball cards produced prior to 1951.
+The American Card Catalog was first written by collector Jefferson Burdick in 1939, with several later releases printed until 1960.
+As commonly known, the ACC was a reference guide created by Burdick to help catalog all of the baseball cards produced before 1951.

 Burdick created a letter system to help catalog the various sets produced.
-For example, tobacco cards were catalogued with a T and a related number.
-Even more novice collectors might be familiar with the 'T206' designation provided to the 1909-11 White Borders tobacco set.
+For example, tobacco cards were cataloged with a T and a related number.
+Even more novice collectors might be familiar with the ‘T206’ designation for the 1909-11 White Borders tobacco set.

-This book has become a bit of a collectors item in its own right and used copies are often sold for a few hundred dollars.
-It's more of historical piece in my mind and not exactly something you will be flipping back to in order to find something.
+This book has become a collector’s item in its own right, and used copies are often sold for a few hundred dollars.
+In my mind, it’s more of a historical piece and not exactly something you will flip back to in order to find something.

 The Encyclopedia of Baseball Cards (Volumes 1-3)

-The late Lew Lipset is know as one of the pioneers of the baseball card industry.
-His Encylopedia of Baseball Cards is considered as one of the must own books for any vintage card collectors.
+The late Lew Lipset is known as one of the pioneers of the baseball card industry.
+His Encylopedia of Baseball Cards is considered one of the must-own books for vintage card collectors.

 There are three volumes in the set.
-The first covers 19th century issues, the second covers tobacco cards, while the third provides a review of Early Candy and Gum issues.
+The first covers 19th-century issues, the second covers tobacco cards, and the third reviews Early Candy and Gum issues.

-The version shown here that is probably the cheapest way to access the set of books is a later year reprint by the old magazine company 'The Vintage & Classic Baseball Collector Magazine'.
+The version shown here, which is probably the cheapest way to access the set of books, is a later reprint by the old magazine company ‘The Vintage & Classic Baseball Collector Magazine’.

-I highly recommend the books for any collectors looking for an in depth look at many of the first vintage baseball cards.
+I highly recommend the books for any collector looking for an in-depth look at many of the first vintage baseball cards.

 The Complete Guide To Selling Your Sports Cards

-We walk through the steps in trying to value and assess your collection from a grading perspective.
-The book also provides different ideas in trying to realize top value for your baseball card collection.
-If you've read it, please leave us a review on Amazon!
+We walk through the steps to value and assess your collection from a grading perspective.
+The book also provides different ideas for realizing top value for your baseball card collection.
+If you’ve read it, please leave us a review on Amazon!

 Honorable Mention

-If you want a great collection of books for your children, the Baseball Card Adventures series by Dan Gutman is a great choice.
+If you want a great collection of books for your children, the Baseball Card Adventures series by Dan Gutman is an excellent choice.

-There are twelve illustrated novels in the series, each telling the story of Joe Stoshack, a boy that can travel back in time after touching a baseball card.
+There are twelve illustrated novels in the series, each telling the story of Joe Stoshack, a boy who can travel back in time after touching a baseball card.

-Using his superpowers, Stoshack gets to meet some of the legends of the game, each book providing a fun and educational look back in time.
+Using his superpowers, Stoshack meets some of the game’s legends, and each book provides a fun and educational look back in time.

-I read a few of the Baseball Card Adventures books with my daughter and we both loved the books.
-Equal parts fun story and baseball history.
+I read a few of the Baseball Card Adventures books with my daughter, and we both loved them.
+They are equal parts fun story and baseball history.

 The first book in the series, Honus & Me, finds Stoshack discovering a T206 Honus Wagner card and traveling back in time to play baseball with Wagner.